Trump's son urges West Virginia Republicans to reject Blankenship

 Jenkins tweeted, "Thanks for having our back @DonaldJTrumpJr.
 We can't let the anti-Trump liberals buy this race."

-In response to the tweet, Trump Jr. said that he was "not endorsing any single candidate" in the race but thinks "there are two qualified, conservative and ELECTABLE candidates running and one train wreck who would guarantee another term for Joe Manchin."
+In response to the tweet, Trump Jr. said he was "not endorsing any single candidate" in the race but thinks "there are two qualified, conservative and ELECTABLE candidates running and one train wreck who would guarantee another term for Joe Manchin."

-The President has not directly weighed in on the race but did headline an event in West Virginia, where he was flanked by Jenkins and Morrisey.
-He used the event, which was pegged to touting his tax bill, to attack Manchin, a moderate Democrat who has tried to work with Trump at times.
+The President has not directly weighed in on the race but did headline an event in West Virginia where he was flanked by Jenkins and Morrisey.
+He used the event, which was pegged to touting his tax bill, to attack Manchin, a moderate Democrat who has tried to work with him at times.

 "You're going to have a chance to get a senator that's going to vote our program," he said.
 "Joe Manchin, he's really not helped us."

-He also did an informal poll during the event, asking the attendees who is voting for the two candidates on stage.
+Trump also did an informal poll during the event, asking the attendees who would be voting for the two candidates onstage.
 When Jenkins got a better response, Morrisey pointed out the event was in his district.

-Blankenship did not attend the event but thanked Trump for his visit and said it was time "for the career politicians and establishment of Manchin/Jenkins/Morrisey to say good-bye."
+Blankenship did not attend the event but thanked Trump for his visit and said it was time "for the career politicians and establishment of Manchin/Jenkins/Morrisey to say goodbye."

 Much to Democrats' glee, the Republican race has been contentious.